lune-climate/lune-docs/docs/guides/integrate-logistics.md

 ## Overview

-In this guide, you will learn how to interact with the Lune API to
+In this guide, you will learn how to interact with the Lune API to:

 1. Calculate emissions for shipments
 2. Offset emissions for shipments